-By 1953, 34 Gloucester was owned by Abraham S. Boyadjian.
+The property changed hands and on December 15, 1952, was acquired by Abraham S. Boyadjian.
 In March of 1953, he applied for permission to convert the property from a single-family dwelling into a lodging house with an office on the first floor.
 His application was denied and he did not appeal the denial.

 Notwithstanding the denial, the property was used for these purposes.
 From 1953 to about 1958, it was the location of the Spaulding Brick Company (operated by Elizabeth S. Spaulding, who lived in Sharon), and also was a multiple dwelling.

 On May 7, 1962, 34 Gloucester was acquired from Robert Tillinghast by the First Community Investment Co., Inc. of Lexington.
 On the same day, it also acquired 29 Gloucester, 211 Beacon, and 278–280 Commonwealth from him.
 On July 3, 1962, it transferred the properties to Robert J. McHugh, trustee of the Mifro Realty Trust.